Directive on adapting non-contractual civil liability rules to artificial intelligence (Artificial Intelligence Liability Directive)

 - The introduction of new information rights and of new “rebuttable presumptions” as to breach and causation have the potential to tilt the balance firmly in claimants’ favour.

-- The AI Liability Directive is being complemented by the envisaged update to the EU Product Liability Regime which will incorporate software and AI.
+- The AI Liability Directive was supposed to be complemented by the EU Product Liability Regime which was published in the EU Official Journal in November 2024.

 Key Freshfields contact(s):